2022 Iditarod sign up forms are up! First day to sign up is June 26.

 The object of the race is to determine which musher and dogs can cover the race in the shortest time under their own power and without aid of others.
 That is determined by the nose of the first dog to cross the finish line.
 To that end, the Iditarod Trail Committee has established these rules and policies to govern the race.

-Entries for 2021 will be officially accepted starting on Thursday, June 4.
-Deadline for entry in the 2021 Iditarod is midnight, Friday, November 30.
+Entries for 2022 will be officially accepted starting on Saturday, June 26.

 The forms on this list are required at the time of payment of entry fee in order to be considered an official entrant.
 Be sure to get your paperwork in to the office well ahead of deadlines.
 Forms are reviewed and updated, as necessary, on an annual basis.
 Forms may be downloaded and submitted via mail, fax, or email.
 If you prefer to submit via online forms click here.
 Otherwise, click on each document for PDF download.